WSD Athletics Program Mission Statement

 Forms and Information

-All students trying out for a team must complete PIAA Form Sections 1 through 6.
-Section 6 must be completed and signed by the Authorized Medical Examiner performing the student’s Comprehensive Initial Pre-Participation Physical Evaluation (CIPPE) and turned in to the school.
-Section 6 CIPPE may not be authorized earlier than June 1, 2018 and shall be effective, regardless of when performed during a school year, until May 31, 2019.
+All students trying out for a team must complete the Beginning of Year Packet, including PIAA Form Sections 1 through 6.
+Section 6 must be completed and signed by the Authorized Medical Examiner (Doctor, Physician Assistant, or Nurse Practitioner) performing the student’s Comprehensive Initial Pre-Participation Physical Evaluation (CIPPE) and turned in to the school.
+Section 6 CIPPE may not be authorized earlier than June 1, 2020 and shall be effective, regardless of when performed during a school year, until May 31, 2021.

 New Procedures for WMS Student Spectators